PatZ2346/Crowdfunding_ETL/README.md

-# Project 2 Crowdfunding_ETL: Patrick Zhou and Natasha Elliott
+# Crowdfunding_ETL: Patrick Zhou and Natasha Elliott
 Project 2

 **This mini project was divided into the following subsections:**